-You may have noticed the suffix “EX” appears a lot while studying or working with cryptocurrencies?
+You may have noticed the “EX” suffix appears a lot in the cryptocurrency niche?

-“EX” is short for EXchange and there are literally tens of them, perhaps over one hundred.
+“EX” is short for EXchange and there are literally tens of them, hundreds perhaps.

 Why so many?

-Perhaps the best way to illustrate why there are so many crypto exchanges is through a practical example.
+Perhaps the best way to illustrate why there are so many crypto exchanges is by giving a practical example.

-Johnny, a cryptocurrency enthusiast, bought his first Bitcoins early in 2010.
-It was really cheap back then and he had tons of BTC’s just sitting there.
+Johnny, a cryptocurrency enthusiast, bought his first Bitcoins in early 2010.

-Then came Litecoin and Dogecoin and in just a few years Johnny was holding a bag of 10 or so different cryptocurrencies that were rapidly gaining dollar value.
+Then came Litecoin, Dogecoin and in just a few years Johnny was holding a bag of 10 or so different cryptocurrencies that were rapidly gaining dollar value.

-Suddenly, he realized that he had become his own bank.
-And, as part of the process, he had all the necessary open source software to run his bank for free!
+Suddenly, Johnny realized that he had become his own bank.
+He also noticed he had all the necessary open source software to run his bank for free!

-After reading Bitcointalk threads for some time, Johnny realizes that every cryptocurrency wallet has a programmable interface embedded in it.
+After reading Bitcointalk threads for some time, Johnny realizes that every cryptocurrency full node has a programmable interface embedded in it!

-The Bitcoin wallet can be programmed and so can the Litecoin, Dogecoin and just about every other wallet that forked from Bitcoin Core.
+The Bitcoin full node software can be easily programmed and so can the Litecoin, Dogecoin and just about every other wallet that forked from Bitcoin Core.

 And most of them work in a very similar way!

 They all share a common API – what software developers know as an “application programming interface”.

-Johnny then programs his Bitcoin wallet to send and receive Bitcoins whenever he sends it a secret command using his cell phone.
-Cool!
-He could now impress friends and family by sending them Bitcoins from anywhere!
+While experimenting, Johnny programmed his Bitcoin node to send and receive Bitcoins whenever he sent it a secret command using his cell phone.

-But what useful (and profitable?) applications could be created using the API?
+But what useful (and profitable?) applications could he create using the API?

-If your guess is that 9 out of 10 programmers immediately thought of creating their own exchange, then you’ve answered the question at the top of this article!
+If your guess is that 9 out of 10 programmers like Johnny immediately thought of creating their own cryptocurrency exchange, then you’ve answered the question posed at the beginning of this article!

-What if you could interface your Bitcoin wallet, running in your bedroom, to Paypal or some other fiat money payment gateway?
+What if you could interface your Bitcoin full node, running in your bedroom, to Paypal or some other fiat money payment gateway?